-Approved natural science (N) electives include GEO 101 The Dynamic Earth, GEO 102 The Earth Through Time, GEO 104 Hazardous Earth, GEO 105 Sustainable Earth, GY 101 Atmospheric Proc & Patterns, GY 102 Earth Surface Processes, and GY 207GY 207 Field Studies in Water and Climate.
+Approved natural science (N) electives include GEO 101 The Dynamic Earth, GEO 102 The Earth Through Time, GEO 104 Hazardous Earth, GEO 105 Sustainable Earth, GY 101 Atmospheric Proc & Patterns, GY 102 Earth Surface Processes, and GY 207GY 207 Field Water and Climate.

 All environmental engineering students are strongly encouraged to prepare for and pass the Fundamentals of Engineering (FE) examination prior to graduation.
 A graduate of the program who has passed the FE exam would then be an Engineer Intern under Model Law as maintained by the National Council of Examiners for Engineering and Surveying (ncees.org).
 It is recommended that the FE be taken the semester prior to graduation.
 Related department policies and updates of catalog information are posted on the department website and message boards.